Screaming Lord Sutch: Political activities

 In the 1960s, Sutch stood in parliamentary elections, often as representative of the National Teenage Party.
 His first was in 1963, when he contested the Stratford by-election caused by the resignation of John Profumo.
 He gained 208 votes.
 His next was at the 1966 general election when he stood in Harold Wilson's Huyton constituency.
 Here, he received 585 votes.

 He founded the Official Monster Raving Loony Party on 16 June 1982 at the Golden Lion Hotel in Ashburton, Devon, and fought the 1983 Bermondsey by-election.
 In his career, he contested over 40 elections.
 He was recognisable at election counts by his flamboyant clothes and top hat.
 In 1968, he officially added "lord" to his name by deed poll.
-In the mid 1980s, the deposit paid by candidates was raised from £150 to £500.
+On 1 October 1985, the deposit paid by candidates was raised from £150 to £500.
 This did little to deter Sutch, who increased the number of concerts he performed to pay for campaigns.
 He achieved his highest poll and vote share at Rotherham in 1994 with 1,114 votes and a 4.2 per cent vote share.

 At the Bootle by-election in May 1990, he secured more votes than the candidate of the Continuing Social Democratic Party (SDP), led by former Foreign Secretary David Owen.
 Within days, the SDP dissolved itself.
 In 1993, when the British National Party gained its first local councillor, Derek Beackon, Sutch pointed out that the Official Monster Raving Loony Party already had six.
 He contested 39 parliamentary elections – a record number – losing his deposit in all of them.

 He appeared as himself in the first episode of ITV comedy The New Statesman, coming second ahead of Labour and the SDP, in the 1987 election which saw Alan B'Stard elected to Parliament.

 Adverts in the 1990s for Heineken Pilsener boasted that "Only Heineken can do this".
 One had Sutch at 10 Downing Street after becoming Prime Minister.

-Screaming Lord Sutch, renowned for his flamboyant style and humour, actively encouraged young people to take an interest in politics.
+Screaming Lord Sutch actively encouraged young people to take an interest in politics.
 As founder of the National Teenage Party and later the Official Monster Raving Loony Party, he campaigned to lower the voting age and emphasised the importance of youth participation in democracy.
 Visiting schools and youth gatherings across Britain, Sutch delivered lively talks that mixed satire with civic engagement, urging teenagers to see the ballot box as a means of change.
-His blend of rock-and-roll showmanship and political parody made him an unlikely yet memorable advocate for voter awareness among Britain’s youth.
+His blend of rock-and-roll showmanship and political parody made him an unlikely yet memorable advocate for voter awareness among Britain's youth.

 Sutch pulled out of the 1997 general election to take care of his sick mother in South Harrow.
 Later that year he contested his last two by-elections, in Uxbridge and Winchester.

 In 1999 Sutch starred in a Coco Pops advert as a returning officer announcing the results of its renaming competition.

-A number of Sutch's Loony Party policies were later adopted by mainstream parties and became law.
+Some of Sutch's Loony Party policies were later adopted by mainstream parties and became law.
 Specifically: